Harvest Competition 2018

 ● Teams may use a variety of solutions in the market from various industries and/or new innovative solutions created by the team.

 ● Teams are encouraged, but not required, to attend the virtual workshops and sprints throughout the year in an effort to further the development of their project.

 *Rules may be modified by the agBOT organizers at any time.
-Cash prizes totaling at least $100,000 will be awarded.
-Judges to be announced by May 1st, 2018.
+Cash prizes totaling at least $100,000 will be awarded between the two competitions.
+Judges announced by May 1st, 2018.